 7.)
 Seek professional help

-This is usually the last resort, but keep in mind that seeking professional help from a counselor, psychotherapist or psychologist is not abnormal, not seeking help and letting any individual stay away from the treatment is.
+This is usually the last resort, but keep in mind that seeking professional help from a counsellor, psychotherapist or psychologist is not abnormal, not seeking help and letting any individual stay away from the treatment is.
 It is very much normal to seek medical help for mental illness, so never hesitate to reach a certified professional when you feel nothing is working and things are getting worse.

 It is the biggest loss for any husband/wife/boyfriend/girlfriend to let their partner sink into that deep alley of darkness from which they might never return.
 Love can thaw mountains but we humans are programmed in such a way that we lose a little bit of humanity every day and stop being around our people.